 Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy (DOE), the American-Made EnergyTech University Prize (EnergyTech UP) is a collegiate competition challenging student teams to compete for more than $400,000 in cash prizes as they successfully identify a promising energy technology, assess its market potential, and create a business plan for commercialization.

 About the Prize

-Student teams compete for a total of $250,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis, and present a viable business plan to industry judges.
+Student teams compete for more than $400,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis and present a viable business plan to industry judges.
 Throughout the competition, they receive mentorship and materials to help them succeed.

-All dates are subject to change including contest openings, deadlines, and announcements.
+Please see the official timeline in HeroX for the most current schedule of events.
+All dates are subject to change, including contest openings, deadlines, and announcements.

 Sign up for updates on our HeroX challenge page.

-Are you a collegiate student interested in transitioning energy technologies to market?
+Are you a collegiate student interested in transitioning energy technologies to market or a faculty member who has an idea to help students learn about energy technology commercialization and entrepreneurship?
 The EnergyTech University Prize is for you!Follow the Challenge